Political Editor, Sunday Times, 19 May 2019, where the title runs “Sri Lanka caught in the big power conflicts”

 When elephants fight, an African proverb says, it is the ants that get crushed.
 In essence that encapsulates how the small and weak become dangerously vulnerable when big powers fight for dominance and even hegemony.
 That is Sri Lanka now.

 President Maithripala Sirisena returned from China on Thursday after adding another explosive chapter to this big nation power play.
 His Media Office head-lined a statement saying, “three significant agreements with China on national security and development were signed.”
 However, there was no mention of what these agreements were or the different titles.

 Bilateral talks on security between China and Sri Lanka under way Continue reading

-Filed under accountability, american imperialism, economic processes, foreign policy, Indian Ocean politics, landscape wondrous, legal issues, military strategy, patriotism, politIcal discourse, power politics, sri lankan society, truth as casualty of war, unusual people, world events & processes
+Filed under accountability, american imperialism, atrocities, China and Chinese influences, economic processes, foreign policy, governance, historical interpretation, Indian Ocean politics, Islamic fundamentalism, island economy, legal issues, life stories, military strategy, politIcal discourse, power politics, security, self-reflexivity, sri lankan society, truth as casualty of war, world events & processes